mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 - *Social awareness:* PMs must understand customer's emotions and concerns about their product as much as they understand the concerns of the sales team on how to sell that product, or the support team on how to support it, or the engineering team on how to build it.
 PMs need deep understanding of how the organization operates and must build social capital to influence the success of their product, from obtaining budget and staffing to securing a top engineer to work on their product.
 Finally, social awareness ensures the best PMs service their customers with a product that addresses their jobs to be done, which is ultimately what drives product-market fit.
 - *Confirmation bias:* PMs must be self-aware of their own confirmation biases to avoid projecting their own preferences onto users of their products.
 PMs should stay objective in despite of features they love which addresses their own pain points.
 The lack of self-awareness in any sort of biases could derail more important priorities or damage the PM’s relationship with engineers, who may lose confidence in their PM when a feature isn’t adopted by users.
 - *Self-management:* being a PM can be incredibly stressful.
 The CEO wants one thing, the engineering team another, and customers have their own opinions about feature priorities.
 Managing tight deadlines, revenue targets, market demands, prioritization conflicts, and resource constraints all at once is not for the faint of heart.
 If a PM cannot maintain their emotions and keep it cool under pressure, they can quickly lose the confidence of all their constituents.
 The best PMs know how to push hard on the right priorities, with urgency but without conveying a sense of panic or stress.
 A PM should know when to take a breath and step away to regroup.

+Lastly, according to Marty Cagan, it is critical for PMs to have access to 3 things for them to be successful:
+- The first is that that product manager needs unencumbered access to their users and customers.
+- Second, product manager needs unencumbered access to the engineers.
+- And the third is unencumbered access to the stakeholders.

+## Core responsibilities of a product manager

+PMs are always learning, but they should keep up with core competencies.
+The following core competencies are the baseline for any PM, and the best PMs hone in on these skills over the years.
+The following core competencies are reflected in shipping the great products.

+- Conduct customer interviews and user testing
+- Run team wide including design and engineering sprints
+- Roadmap planning
+- Feature prioritization
+- The art of resource allocation
+- The art of managing conflicts
+- Perform market assessments and conduct competitive analysis
+- Assess market trends to explore innovative features
+- Translate business-to-technical requirements, and vice versa
+- Pricing and revenue modeling
+- Community (internal or/and external) engagement
+- Gauge prospects and beta users to adopt a new feature or a product
+- Act as a liaison with cross-functional business units
+- Document stories, epics, technical requirements, user workflows
+- Support training and conduct demos for cross-functional teams
+- Define and track adoption metrics
+- Collect and prioritize user feedback

 ## What should a PM do on Day 1?